Giddy-Data/Ecommerce-Data-Insights/README.md

 # Ecommerce-Data-Insights
+##E-commerce Sales Analysis Using MySQL & Tableau

-This project focuses on analyzing an E-commerce dataset using MySQL for data processing and Tableau for data visualization.
+This project analyzes e-commerce product data using MySQL for data storage and Tableau for visualization.